Bill Maher

-William Maher (/mɑːr/ MAR; born January 20, 1956) is an American comedian, writer, producer, political commentator, actor, and television host.
-He is popularly known for the HBO political talk show Real Time with Bill Maher (2003–present) and the similar late-night show called Politically Incorrect (1993–2002), originally on Comedy Central and later on ABC.
-In 2022, Maher started the podcast Club Random.
+William Maher (Note: /mɑːr/ MAR) (born January 20, 1956) is an American television host, comedian, actor and political commentator.
+Known for his political satire, he is the host of the HBO political talk show Real Time with Bill Maher (2003–present) and podcast Club Random (2022–present).
+He previously hosted a late-night show called Politically Incorrect (1993–2002) on ABC and Comedy Central.

-Maher is best known for his political satire and sociopolitical commentary.
-He targets many topics including religion, political correctness, and the mass media.
+Often described as a moderate liberal, Maher targets many topics including religion, political correctness, and the mass media.
 His critical views of religion were the basis for his 2008 documentary film Religulous.
 He is a supporter of animal rights, having served on the board of PETA since 1997.
 Maher supports the legalization of cannabis, serving on the advisory board of NORML.

 In 2005, Maher ranked at No. 38 on Comedy Central's 100 greatest stand-up comedians of all time.
-He received a Hollywood Walk of Fame star in 2010.
+He received a Hollywood Walk of Fame star in 2010, and the Mark Twain Prize for American Humor in 2026.
 Maher has earned 41 Primetime Emmy Award nominations and a win for his work as executive producer for Vice in 2014.
-He has also received nominations for two Grammy Awards and a Tony Award.
+He has also received two nominations for Grammy Awards and one for a Tony Award.